-LookupIDByType finds a resource with the given id and exact type.
-LookupIDBy-Class finds a resource with the given id whose type is included in any one of the specified classes.
+dixLookupResourceByType finds a resource with the given id and exact type. dixLookupResourceByClass finds a resource with the given id whose type is included in any one of the specified classes.
+The client and access_mode must be provided to allow security extensions to check if the client has the right privileges for the requested access.
+The bitmask values defined in the dixaccess.h header are or'ed together to define the requested access mode.